zerve-app/zerve/README.md

 Run the native app within `apps/mobile/ios` or `apps/mobile/android`

-Then start the server with `yarn mobile` or `yarn workspace z-mobile start`
+Then start the server with `yarn dev:mobile` or `yarn workspace z-mobile start`